launchdarkly/hello-r/README.md

-# LaunchDarkly Sample R Server-Side Application
+# LaunchDarkly sample R Server-Side Application
-We've built a simple console application that demonstrates how LaunchDarkly's SDK works.
+We've built a console application that demonstrates how LaunchDarkly's SDK works.
 Below, you'll find the basic build procedure.
 While LaunchDarkly does not have a dedicated R SDK, you can use the Python SDK.
 Use this as a starting point for integrating the `python-server-sdk` with your R application.
 To learn more, read the [Python SDK reference guide](https://docs.launchdarkly.com/sdk/server-side/python).

 ## Dependencies
 1. Install the reticulate package: `R -e "install.packages('reticulate')"`